Chicago Aurora and Elgin Railroad rolling stock: Car construction

-The main lines were built to steam railroad standards, but from Bellwood east the track was built to the much smaller “L” loading gauge.
+The main lines were built to steam railroad standards, but from Bellwood east the track was built to the much smaller "L" loading gauge.
 To fit that cars could only be 8 ft 7 in wide at the floor, about 55 ft feet long, and needed radial couplers.
-Cars had to be built specially and steam railroad type cars couldn’t be used.
-The North Shore Line, which also used the “L”, was one of the very few other railroads built to these standards.
+Cars had to be built specially and steam railroad type cars could not be used.
+The North Shore Line, which also used the "L", was one of the very few other railroads built to these standards.
 The two were able to exchange cars, but the different lines' cars could not be trained without modifications, and were a poor match even after modifications.

 Early cars were very ornate, with plush interiors and ornate arched upper sash stained-glass windows.
 With time and modernization the cars would become plainer and simpler.
 No steel cars had upper sash windows and they were covered up on wooden cars as they were modernized.

-Wood body cars had steel frames, I-beams on cars 10-310 and steel girders in the sides on cars 311-321.
+Wood body cars had steel frames, I-beams on cars 10–310 and steel girders in the sides on cars 311–321.
 In the first 10 years there were problems with the bodies flexing but reinforcing the bodies worked.
 Most wood body cars continued in service until the end of service in 1957.
 Spotting features included arched end windows, arched upper sash windows (which were covered up over time during modernization work), and truss rods under the frame, necessary to maintain the body's structural rigidity.